Hybrid Email Moderation in Office 365

 So what is the point here?
 This is to protect from dictionary attack, where someone tries to open a dictionary and tries every possible first and last name, and tries to send storm of possible smtp addresses for a domain.
 If this dictionary based edge blocking is not in place, then EOP would send all those attempts to the internal Exchange system to deal with, and filter wrong address from right ones, which consume the resources of the internal email system.

-Case 8: On Cloud sending to On-Premise Non-Dynamic Group and the approval is On Cloud.
+Case 8: Cloud user sending to on-premises Non-Dynamic Group and the approval is cloud user.

 This is straight forward, so the Exchange Online arbitration will pickup the message, and communicate with the cloud moderator, and all will work just fine.
-No traffic will reach the on premise Exchange environment until the final group delivery in case the group contains on premise recipients.
+No traffic will reach the on-premises Exchange environment until the final group delivery in case the group contains on-premises recipients.

 Why don’t turn Dictionary Based Edge Blocking off for firstname.lastname@example.org?

 Back to case 7.
 So why not simply turn off the Directory Based Blocking for email@example.com by configuring that domain as Internal Relay and not Authoritative.
 We can do that by going to Exchange Online> Accepted Domains, and then we can make the @contoso.onmicrosoft.com as Internal Relay domain and not Authoritative.
 This will turn off the Dictionary Based Edge Blocking.
 Going back to case 7 above, when EOP receives a message going to StrangeGuid@contoso.onmicrosoft.com, it will not bother asking Azure AD anything, and will just deliver the message to Exchange Online.
 Exchange Online knows this address, as it is one of many arbitration mailboxes in Office 365, and everything will work just fine.

 Wake Up !!
 This should never ever been done.
 The domain @contoso.onmicrosoft.com should always be authoritative domain or other stuff will stop working.